Kansas–Nebraska Act: Background

 In his 1853 inaugural address, President Franklin Pierce expressed hope that the Compromise of 1850 had settled the debate over the issue of slavery in the territories.
-The compromise had allowed slavery in Utah Territory and New Mexico Territory, which had been acquired in the Mexican–American War.
+For the Utah Territory and New Mexico Territory, lands acquired in the Mexican–American War, the Compromise left the issue of slavery to be decided by popular sovereignty.
 The Missouri Compromise, which banned slavery in territories north of the 36°30′ parallel, remained in place for the other U.S. territories acquired in the Louisiana Purchase, including a vast unorganized territory often referred to as "Nebraska".
 As settlers poured into the unorganized territory, and commercial and political interests called for a transcontinental railroad through the region, pressure mounted for the organization of the eastern parts of the unorganized territory.
 Though the organization of the territory was required to develop the region, an organization bill threatened to re-open the contentious debates over slavery in the territories that had taken place during and after the Mexican–American War.

 The topic of a transcontinental railroad had been discussed since the 1840s.
 While there were debates over the specifics, especially the route to be taken, there was a public consensus that such a railroad should be built by private interests, and financed by public land grants.
 In 1845, Stephen A. Douglas, then serving in his first term in the U.S. House of Representatives, had submitted an unsuccessful plan to organize the Nebraska Territory formally, as the first step in building a railroad with its eastern terminus in Chicago.
 Railroad proposals were debated in all subsequent sessions of Congress with cities such as Chicago, St. Louis, Quincy, Memphis, and New Orleans competing to be the jumping-off point for the construction.

 Several proposals in late 1852 and early 1853 had strong support, but they failed because of disputes over whether the railroad would follow a northern or a southern route.
 In early 1853, the House of Representatives passed a bill 107 to 49 to organize the Nebraska Territory in the land west of Iowa and Missouri.
 In March, the bill moved to the Senate Committee on Territories, which was headed by Douglas.
 Missouri Senator David Atchison announced that he would support the Nebraska proposal only if slavery were to be permitted.
 While the bill was silent on this issue, slavery would have been prohibited under the Missouri Compromise in the territory north of 36°30' latitude and west of the Mississippi River.
 Other Southern senators were as inflexible as Atchison.
 By a vote of 23 to 17, the Senate voted to table the motion, with every senator from the states south of Missouri voting to the table.